danielhensha2/nba-data-lake/README.md

 **License**

-* This project is licensed under the [Choose an appropriate license, e.g., MIT License].
+* This project is licensed under the MIT License.

 **Contact**